livechat/chat.io-API-docs/getting-started/chat-thread.md

 The following rules apply:

- - one thread within chat can be an *active thread* - if you send events to the chat your events will be added to this thread, it can be only last thread
+ - one of the threads in a chat can be the **active thread** - if you send events to the chat your events will be added to this thread.
+Only the last thread can be the active one.
  - chats are not continous, there can be empty (time) spaces between threads
- - if there is no active thread in a chat (e.g. the last active thread has been closed), sending event to that chat will start a new thread (annotation event is exception here, it will be added in the end of last thread)
+ - if there is no active thread in a chat (e.g. the last active thread has been closed), sending event to that chat will start a new thread (the annotation event is an exception here, it will be added at the end of the last thread)
  - when a new chat is started (via [start_chat](../../agent-api/client-server#start-chat)), a new thread is created within that chat
  - the algorithm which decides how the chats are distributed between the agents is called routing and will be documented in this guide in the Routing section